disha-22/disha-22.github.io/_projects/bio.md

 > GitHub, R Studio, Asana, GSuite

 <h6> Details </h6>
+> Installing and using Bioconductor packages needed for gene expression analysis and routines necessary for statistical analysis such as removing outliers, and normalization
+<br> Drawing statistically significant correlations between disease and genes expressed.
-> Batch correction, quality control, phenotypic analysis, differential gene expression analysis, and functional analysis on the GSE8761 and GSE32323 datasets from the GEO database. <br> Identify genes that could be potential prognostic markers for colorectal cancer based on the analyses mentioned above.
+<br> Identify genes that could be potential prognostic markers for colorectal cancer based on the analyses mentioned above.

 ---